Back to Living Real Change

 Step Two: Scan your body.

-“Think of you toes, your feet, ankles, lower leg, just move all the way to the top of your head,” says Buttimer.
+“Think of your toes, your feet, ankles, lower leg; just move all the way to the top of your head,” Buttimer says.
 “And just by placing your attention on any of these areas, it will cause it to relax, which is very interesting.”

 Step Three: Think of a calming word.